samueldrum/MATK/README.md

 ### NOTE:
 There is one thing, each time you open the program, it will ask where to save the history of the calculations you are doing in MATK.

-*This project was developed by Samuel Bidjory Toussaint.*
+*This project was developed by Samuel Bidjory.*